kaakaww/workshop-graphql-testing/README.md

 ## Step 4: Dynamic App Scanning with StackHawk 🦅

 [Sign up](https://app.stackhawk.com) for a StackHawk Developer account.
+Choose the Free developer account, and then "Scan My Application."
 Follow the Get Started flow to:

 * Create your StackHawk API key
 * Create your first "application" in the StackHawk platform
 * Create a starter configuration file for HawkScan to scan your application.

-### Create and Save the API Key
+### Create and Save an API Key

 The first step in the getting started flow is to create your API key.